xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 ![Box validation](https://xrdocs.github.io/xrdocs-images/assets/tutorial-images/proseio_apphosting_ghpages.png)
-You will be presented with a few set of repositories that you have access to from the prose.io:
+You will be presented with a few set of repositories that you have access to from prose.io:
 {: .notice}